Karl Ifwersen: Rugby league career

-Ifwersen then switched codes to rugby league, joining the North Shore Albions where he debuted for them on the 3 May 1913.
-He scored a try in a 13-10 win over the reigning champions Newton Rangers.
+Ifwersen then switched codes to rugby league, joining the North Shore Albions where he debuted for them on 3 May 1913.
+He scored a try in a 13–10 win over the reigning champions Newton Rangers.
 He played for Auckland before representing his club and made the 1913 New Zealand tour of Australia.
 The following year he joined the newly formed Grafton Athletic senior team.
 He performed outstandingly for them and led the competition in scoring in 1914 with 66 points and in 1915 with 78 points which greatly assisted Grafton in winning their first ever championship.
-Indeed he scored 146 of their 193 points in those two seasons.
+Indeed, he scored 146 of their 193 points in those two seasons.
 In the 1916 season he once again led the league in scoring with 56 points however the 1917 season was to be a frustrating one with his Grafton team struggling for playing numbers and they were forced to default matches before dropping out of the competition.
 In 1918 though he again was prolific, scoring 4 tries, and kicking 27 goals for 66 points to lead the league in scoring for a remarkable 5th season out of six.
-He also represented Auckland in their first match in a number of years and he scored 2 tries and kicked 4 goals in a 45-9 win over Canterbury in front of 10,000 spectators at the Auckland Domain.
+He also represented Auckland in their first match in a number of years and he scored 2 tries and kicked 4 goals in a 45–9 win over Canterbury in front of 10,000 spectators at the Auckland Domain.